 I love cooking healthful foods that combine flavors in a unique and imaginative way but I enjoy preparing a meal with another person even more, especially while savoring a fabulous wine from around the world (my favorites are still France & Italy (or anywhere that manages to emulate that wonderful old-world style)).
 It's much more fun to cook and dine with another person. :)

 I'm equally happy experimenting with a new recipe at home or eating out in a nice restaurant or even better, in some as yet undiscovered gem of an eatery or 'healthy-ish' hole in the wall.

-Getting dressed up to enjoy some cultural event (opera, theater, dance, etc) can be fun, as can an evening of live music in some funky locale, and I can be equally content other times, staying home, kicking back and watching a great film on DVD with a bowl of popcorn.
-(BTW, I literally never watch television (ie. network), although I do have one for DVD viewing and Netflix streaming video).
+Getting dressed up to enjoy some cultural event (opera, theater, dance, etc) can be fun, as can an evening of live music in some funky locale, and I can be equally content other times, staying home, kicking back and watching a great film on streaming video with a bowl of popcorn.
+(BTW, I literally never watch television (ie. network), although I watch many series on streaming video with all the commercials removed.